 “My whole life has changed.
 I have a solicitor that I saw at the office.
 I have left, I feel safe, I feel happy and I am fighting for my rights.
 It’s unbelievable”

 Women’s Aid has access to and can deliver the Freedom Programme; a 12 week rolling course for women who have or are living with a violent partner.
 The programme is designed to help survivors of domestic violence make sense of their experiences.
 There are no groups during school holidays.

 The Freedom Programme takes place on Thursday mornings between 10.00am and 11.30am at a venue in High Wycombe.
 It is facilitated by two Wycombe Women’s Aid workers.
 For more information please contact Denise on 07890 456907.
-The current group started on 19th April 2018 and will finish on 5th July 2018.
+The current group will finish in December 2018 and the next one will begin in January 2019.